 After all, the city makes approximately 90% of the world’s electronics, which means there is something for everyone here.
 Looking for a factory to bring your idea to life?
 Plenty of those here and many will whip out your product within a few weeks, or even days.

 No luck finding circuit boards, LED lights, or drones for your business?
 Just pay a visit to the Huaqiangbei Commercial Street electronics market, the largest of its kind in the country.
 Here, you will find over 20 different shopping malls that cover 70 million square feet.

 In other words, no matter if you are a startup making a product or an established business looking for production optimisation solutions, you likely won’t find a better place to take care of all your electronical needs more efficiently and for such low costs.
 In addition, Shenzhen’s proximity to Hong Kong also makes it an ideal location for establishing business contacts with both Chinese and international clients.

 Like the idea of outsourcing production to China, but not sure where to start?

 We can help!

-We are a dedicated team with strong engineering and technical background, as well as plenty of relevant industrial experience.
+We are your China sourcing agent and a dedicated team with strong engineering and technical background, as well as plenty of relevant industrial experience.
 We can help you with every step along the way, including but not limited to:

 - Electronics Development